gischellatte/employee-creator-app/README.md

 - Introduce more TypeScript coverage
 - Add a blocker to prevent users from selecting past dates for contract end date.
 - Improve form validation to prevent users from entering invalid or incomplete input.

+**What did you struggle with?**
+-	The employee form is longer compare to the forms I have done in my past projects, particularly keeping track of the employmentType and workType.
+-	Some frontend tests were tricky because I need to understand what will be the rendering output.
+In one of the cases, the output looks ambiguous, making it challenging to complete the test function.

+**Further Details, Related Projects, Reimplementations**
+-	This project is conceptually similar to my first post course project, the To-do App.
+-	Despite the absence of direct implementation, I actioned the feedback provided from my past projects by my tutors to improve UX and architecture.

+**Is this project a reimplementation of something you've done in the past?**
+-	No.

+**If it's an API, is there a client app that works with this project?**
+-	None at the moment.